Wildlife awareness monitors

 About the initiative

 From December 2019, Council will install wildlife awareness monitors at high-priority wildlife sites across Brisbane.
-The initiative will alert drivers to the potential presence of wildlife in an effort to reduce road kill and increase driver awareness on roads with high wildlife presence.
+The initiative will alert drivers to the potential presence of wildlife in an effort to reduce road kill and increase driver awareness of high wildlife presence on our roads.

-As part of this initiative, wildlife awareness monitors will be installed at the following sites in December 2019.
+As part of this initiative, wildlife awareness monitors were installed at the following sites in December 2019.

 |Coorparoo||Boundary Road||Northbound||North of Cavendish Road|

 |McDowall||Beckett Road||Northbound||South of Cabbage Tree Creek|

 |McDowall||Beckett Road||Southbound||South of Saturn Crescent|